JoseRuiz01/ml-satellite-adv/documents/pgd.md

 # Projected Gradient Descent (PGD) Adversarial Attack

 ## 1. Introduction

-This document explains the implementation of an **improved Projected Gradient Descent (PGD)** adversarial attack for evaluating the robustness of image classification models, particularly those trained on the **EuroSAT** dataset.
+This project implements a robust and perceptually-aware **Projected Gradient Descent (PGD)** adversarial attack pipeline for evaluating the resilience of image classification models.
+Adversarial attacks are small, often imperceptible perturbations deliberately added to input images to induce misclassification by neural networks.
+PGD is one of the most widely-used iterative adversarial attack methods due to its effectiveness in exploring the worst-case perturbation space around an input image.

-Adversarial attacks are small, human-imperceptible perturbations intentionally added to input images to deceive neural networks into making incorrect predictions.
-The **PGD attack** is one of the most effective iterative methods for generating such perturbations.
+The goal of this implementation is not only to test model robustness but also to generate adversarial examples that are visually coherent and realistic, particularly for high-resolution or multi-spectral images.

 ---